cman81/pokemon-pack-maker/KANBAN.md

 - show letters in CAPS instead of lower-case
 - create a tying minigame for Samantha
 - store pokemon status to the DB when someone changes it, i.e.: damage, conditions
+- when a player discards all cards from a pokemon stack, reset status, i.e.: damage, conditions